ddannouf/Lab4/readme.txt

-"Write a method that will sort an array."
+Write a method that will sort an array.

+Am I completing this correctly?